Top

 How to Create Business Notes for Resale

-Here are three truths that both business owners and brokers should know before creating a business note for resale.
+Here are three truths that both business owners and brokers should know before creating a seller financed business note for resale.

 Considering almost half of businesses fail within the first three years of setup, it is easy to see why it pays to be careful.
 If the buyer stops making payments the collateral will be the assets of the business.
 These assets are generally personal property (rather than real estate) and are more likely to depreciate or go down in value.